-Reporting to the Managing Director and CR Director the Senior HSEQ Manager is responsible for ensuring effective implementation of the SMS.
+Reporting to the Managing Director, CR Director and Operations Director, the Senior HSEQ Manager is responsible for ensuring effective implementation of the SMS.
 As a technical specialist provide support, guidance and training.
 The responsibilities include:

-- Play a key part in improving the health and maintaining the safety of employees, people working on our behalf, and any other parties affected by our activities - Inform, guide and support the workforce in creating workplaces with a positive health and safety culture - Visit sites regularly and monitor performance in relation to the policy and procedures - Discuss and plan the safe implementation of future works - Carry out auditing in accordance with company procedure Q03 Audit to ensure compliance with existing requirements and identify any areas for improvement - Represent VolkerLaser in communications with the Health and Safety Executive, and other external enforcing authorities or organisations - Ensure that reports are compiled where necessary to enable corrective action to be implemented by site management - Ensure thorough investigation is made and appropriate records are compiled where accidents and incidents occur, and make recommendations to prevent recurrence - Advise health and safety training requirements - Ensure that VolkerLaser health & safety management documentation is appropriate and maintained to reflect any changes in legislation and company requirements
+- Play a key part in improving the health and maintaining the safety of employees, people working on our behalf, and any other parties affected by our activities - Inform, guide and support the workforce in creating workplaces with a positive health and safety culture - Visit sites regularly and monitor performance in relation to the policy and procedures - Discuss and plan the safe implementation of future works - Carry out auditing in accordance with company procedure Q03 Audit to ensure compliance with existing requirements and identify any areas for improvement - Represent VolkerLaser in communications with the Health and Safety Executive, and other external enforcing authorities or organisations - Ensure that reports are compiled where necessary to enable corrective action to be implemented by site management - Ensure thorough investigation is made and appropriate records are compiled where accidents and incidents occur, and make recommendations to prevent recurrence - Advise health and safety training requirements - Ensure that VolkerLaser health & safety management documentation is appropriate and maintained to reflect any changes in legislation and company requirements - Maintain their competence through continual professional development

-Approved for IMS: IMS N S Manager Document owner: Senior HSEQ Manager Workspace file: n/a Page 6 of 31 ------------------------- --------------------------- --------------------- ----------------- ----- -------------- --
+Approved for IMS: IMS Manager Document owner: Senior HSEQ Manager Workspace file: n/a Page 6 of 29 ------------------- ------------- ----------------- --------------------- ----------------- ----- --------------